cosmos/cosmos-sdk/x/auth/vesting/cmd/vestcalc/README.md

 ## Reading a schedule

 When the `--read` flag is set, th tool will read a schedule in JSON from stdin and write the vesting events in absolute time to stdout.
-The following flags control the command:

-- `--start`: The vesting start time used when generating the schedule.
-  Specified in the format `YYYY-MM-DD` or `YYYY-MM-DDThh:mm`, e.g.
-  `2006-01-02T15:04` for 3:04pm on January 2, 2006.

 ## Examples

 ```
 $ vestcalc --write --start=2021-01-01 --amount=1000000000 --denom=ubld \
 > --months=24 --time=09:00 --cliffs=2022-01-15T00:00 | \
-> vestcalc --read --start=2021-01-01
+> vestcalc --read
 [
     2022-01-15T00:00: 500000000
     2022-02-01T09:00: 41666666